openvinotoolkit/model_server/docs/performance_tuning.md

 This document gives an overview of various parameters that can be configured to achieve maximum performance efficiency.

-## Adjusting the number of streams in CPU and GPU target devices

-OpenVINO&trade; Model Server can be tuned to a single client use case or a high concurrency.
-It is done via setting the number of execution streams.
-They split the available resources to perform parallel execution of multiple requests.
-It is particularly efficient for models which can not consume effectively all CPU cores or for CPUs with high number of cores.

-By default, for `CPU` target device, OpenVINO Model Server sets the value CPU_THROUGHPUT_AUTO and GPU_THROUGHTPUT_AUTO for `GPU` target device.
-It calculates the number of streams based on number of available vCPUs.
-It gives a compromise between the single client scenario and the high concurrency.

-If this default configuration is not suitable, adjust it with the parameter `CPU_THROUGHPUT_STREAMS` defined as part of the device plugin configuration.

-In a scenario where the number of parallel connections is close to 1, set the following parameter:

-`--plugin_config '{"CPU_THROUGHPUT_STREAMS": "1"}'`

-When the number of concurrent requests is higher, increase the number of streams.
-Make sure, however, the number of streams is lower then the average volume of concurrent inference operations.
-Otherwise the server might not be fully utilized.
-Number of streams should not exceed the number of CPU cores.

-For example with ~50 clients sending the requests to the server with 48 cores, set the number of streams to 24:

-`--plugin_config '{"CPU_THROUGHPUT_STREAMS": "24"}'`

 ## Performance Hints
 The `PERFORMANCE_HINT` plugin config property enables you to specify a performance mode for the plugin to be more efficient for particular use cases.

 #### THROUGHPUT
 This mode prioritizes high throughput, balancing between latency and power.
 It is best suited for tasks involving multiple jobs, like inference of video feeds or large numbers of images.

-#### LATENCY
-This mode prioritizes low latency, providing short response time for each inference job.
-It performs best for tasks where inference is required for a single input image, like a medical analysis of an ultrasound scan image.
-It also fits the tasks of real-time or nearly real-time applications, such as an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.
-Note that currently the `PERFORMANCE_HINT` property is supported by CPU and GPU devices only.
-[More information](https://github.com/openvinotoolkit/openvino/blob/928076ed319fcf172d24d1af4c6844e39c1bc100/docs/OV_Runtime_UG/auto_device_selection.md).

 To enable Performance Hints for your application, use the following command:
 @sphinxdirective